nicklockwood/ShapeScript/docs/1.8.4/ios/export.md

 ## 3D Printing

 ShapeScript can export models in the Stereolithography (STL) format, used by many 3D printing applications.
 Both binary and ASCII STL files are supported, but binary is recommended for file size and compatibility reasons.
 To export as ASCII use the `.stla` file extension, but note that you may need to rename the extension to `.stl` for it to be recognized by some applications.

 When exporting for 3D printing, you will usually want to avoid having internal geometry inside the outer surface of your model.
 A good way to do this is to use the [union](csg.md#union) command to combine all the parts of your model into a single shape, eliminating internal faces.

 ShapeScript scenes use the "Y-up" convention, where the Y-axis points up and the Z-axis points out from the screen.
 Some popular 3D printing applications such as [Cura](https://ultimaker.com/software/ultimaker-cura) use the "Z-up" convention instead.
-Check the "Convert to Z-Up" option in the export menu to export your model in this orientation.
+Check the "Convert to Z-Up" option in the export window to export your model in this orientation.

+## Plotters and CNC Machines

+By selecting the SVG option, you can export your model as a 2D cross-section.
+Unlike the other model export formats, the SVG export option does not preserve any depth or material information, but simply takes a slice across the XY plane and captures a vector outline suitable for printing or carving by a [plotter](https://en.wikipedia.org/wiki/Plotter) or [CNC machine](https://en.wikipedia.org/wiki/Numerical_control).

 ## Image Formats

-In addition to 3D model formats, ShapeScript can also export 2D images.
+In addition to 3D models and 2D vector paths, ShapeScript can also export bitmap images.
 By default, images will be captured using the current camera, but you can select a different [camera view](cameras.md) from the export window.

 The following image formats are supported: